reduxjs/redux/docs/recipes/ImplementingUndoHistory.md

 }
 ```

-If we wanted to implement Undo and Redo in such an app, we’d need to store more state so we can answer the following questions:
+If we wanted to implement Undo and Redo in such an app, we'd need to store more state so we can answer the following questions:

 * Is there anything left to undo or redo?
 * What is the current state?